lingeringwillx/sims2py/README.md

 **bstr2str(b)**

-converts a bytes object *b* in the [7-bit string](https://modthesims.info/wiki.php?title=7BITSTR) format into a string.
+Converts a bytes object *b* in the [7-bit string](https://modthesims.info/wiki.php?title=7BITSTR) format into a string.
 The function will read up to the length specified in the first few bytes and ignore the rest of the bytes object.

 **str2bstr(s)**